 Learn about the 2018 water quality on each of our 5 Yahara lakes

 Table of contents (mobile-friendly stories):

-The State of the Lakes Annual Report is presented each year at the Save Our Lakes Community Breakfast.
-In it, we report out to the community on the state of water quality in our lakes and our collective progress towards our phosphorus reduction goal.
+The State of the Lakes Annual Report is presented each year at the Clean Lakes Alliance Community Breakfast.
+In it, we report out to the community on the state of water quality in our lakes and our collective progress toward our phosphorus reduction goal.

 The report highlights information from many partners to share the most up-to-date science on water quality in our lakes.
 We feature local projects, including work in urban areas to protect stormwater quality and progress on farms to keep nutrients on the fields and out of our lakes.

 In addition, we provide more information about Clean Lakes Alliance and our efforts to engage the community and advocate for the lakes.
 This report serves as a reference and a resource, highlighting community progress toward cleaner, healthier lakes for all.